Napkins to Prospects: Zachary Laoutides peaks indie actors to watch in 2019

 A lot of people will only see the awards, but acting is the least thing I did.
 Writing, producing and pushing a studio forward are a mix of pleasure and chaos. — Most of the ideas that made it onto those napkins and my beat up journals became official selections, so it’s a testament to sticking with your art and believing in it.

-In Black Ruby you play Louis Katz, how challenging was it to play that character? — You lightened your hair, skin tone and eyes to play the role.
+In Black Ruby you play Louis Katz, how challenging was it playing that character? — You lightened your hair, skin tone and eyes to play the role.

 It wasn’t necessarily hard, I just try to approach the characters with details that I find interesting.
 I honestly thought I’d be a better Jules Mandel.
 I didn’t really want to play another introverted character, but that’s the way it panned out — When I wrote the screenplay I knew how Louis was supposed to look, I tried to come close to what was in my head.
 Truthfully, I really wanted to play Jules — playing Louis still worked out though.

-Michael, what stood out about Zachary Laoutides to win the Independent Spirit Award at the Los Angeles Film Forum Awards?
+Michael, what stood out about Zachary Laoutides to win the Independent Spirit Award?

 There is mainstream and there is independent but still it’s really mainstream — than there’s genuinely independent where you have untarnished artists, kind of the professional boxers with good records looking for promoters.
 I’m always looking for the upcoming — Zachary struck me as a younger Ryan Gosling, the tall and dark version.
 It’s a Sergey Lomachenko performance if you’re following my boxing analogy… Not only has he been the lead in three films since 2016, but he wrote them, he launched a movie studio from the streets, he’s the first Hispanic film studio in Chicago.
 That’s a ten-year plan plus, but this guy knocks it out in about four years… How is that possible? — You know talent when you see it.